 - Summarizing or showcasing multi-level, species-specific habitat change information;

-- Implementing approved strategies or developing new strategies to limit the spread of wildlife diseases or pathogens affecting nongame wildlife (e.g., White-nose Syndrome, chytrid fungus, Ranavirus, snake fungal disease, West Nile disease);
+- Implementing approved strategies or developing new strategies to limit the spread of wildlife diseases or pathogens affecting nongame wildlife (e.g., White-nose Syndrome, chytrid fungus, Ranavirus, snake fungal disease, West Nile virus);

-- Gathering, compiling, or confirming location/survey data for under-represented rare species (e.g. corn and king snakes, invertebrates, bats, barn owls, vernal pool herpetofauna) or "Upper Tier" Priority Species of Greatest Conservation Need (pdf, 50kb) for inclusion in ENSP's Biotics database.
+- Gathering, compiling, or confirming location/survey data for under-represented rare species (e.g. Corn and King Snakes, invertebrates, Barn Owls, vernal pool herpetofauna) or "Upper Tier" Priority Species of Greatest Conservation Need (pdf, 50kb) for inclusion in ENSP's Biotics database.

 SUBMITTING A PROPOSAL